vinisalazar/BioProv/paper/paper.md

 capturing and storing provenance data during workflow runtime [@Silva2018; @Khan2019].
 However, to the best of our knowledge, there is not yet any library that specializes in capturing the provenance of BWFs.
-Some of these workflow management systems provide reports such as execution trace or graph, but these reports are not W3C-PROV compatible and/or are not serializable, and the collection of domain-specific information usually must be collected by the user in an *ad hoc* manner.
+Some of these workflow management systems provide reports such as execution trace or graph, but these reports are not W3C-PROV compatible and/or are not serializable, and the collection of domain-specific information usually must be collected by the user with an *ad hoc* approach.
 This can be very costly to both users and developers of BWFs looking to collect provenance data, as much effort can be spent in modelling these workflows in a satisfactory data structure that can be easily updated during runtime [@DePaula2013].
 BioProv attempts to fill this gap, by providing features that allow capturing W3C-PROV compatible provenance data and support the specificities of